HenrikSamuelsson/c-coding-standard/new-version/rule-001/rule-001.md

 ## Rationale

-The value of an automatic variable is undefined until it have been initialized and may differ depending on the environment.
+The value of an non-initialized automatic variable is undefined and may differ depending on the environment.

 ## Note

-Automatic variables can be initialized at the time of declaration or at a later time if ensuring that initialization is always done before use.
+Automatic variables can be initialized at the time of declaration or at a later time.
+The key is to ensure that initialization is always done before use.

 ## References